-“You know how sometime you hear music and it takes you back to a memory?
+“You know how sometimes you hear music and it takes you back to a memory?
 Food is like that,” Tack says.
-“It’s got nostalgia power, it’s got that ability to take you places where you’ve been in the past.
+“It’s got nostalgia power.
+It’s got that ability to take you places where you’ve been in the past.
 This was what food used to taste like, when we were kids.”

 After this life-changing bacon encounter, Tack and Ung began growing their own food in an allotment, put more thought into where their food was coming from, and started learning about farming techniques.
 When they returned to Australia in 2012, they began working on farms around Victoria and Tasmania, and ended up working for Matthew Evans, of Gourmet Farmer fame.
 That was when they began looking for a property of their own.
 What they found was an abandoned apple orchard.